EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

   been introduced within the OCPP1.6J Plug&Charge Whitepaper

-EVerest's `libocpp` supports all configuration parameters that are specified within OCPP1.6.
+EVerest's `libocpp` supports all configuration parameters that are specified within OCPP 1.6.
 Despite that, it is possible to omit configuration parameters that are not required and it is even possible to omit a whole feature profile in the configuration file if it is not supported.
 This means that the configuration of the `libocpp` provides maximum flexibility and can be tailored to your specific charging station.

-You can specify the path to this configuration file  inside the `everest-core` configuration file using the configuration parameter ChargePointConfigPath of the OCPP module within everest-core.
-This defaults to *ocpp-config.json*.
-If this path is relative the default path for the ocpp configuration dist/share/everest/modules/OCPP will be prepended.

 .. _different_csms: